-After lunch in the Al Hamra oasis, we make a brief stop to see the abandoned Persian village of Ghul before climbing 2,000 metres up into the mountains.
+After leaving our palatial hotel in Nizwa, we stop for lunch in the Al Hamra oasis, and make a brief stop to see the abandoned Persian village of Ghul before climbing 2,000 metres up into the mountains.
 Our destination is Jebel Shams (Mountain of the Sun), Oman’s highest mountain at 3,028 metres (just over 10,000 feet).
 We stay at the Jebel Shams Resort, which is at the end of a long, winding and steep road.
 The resort is situated a few hundred metres from Wadi Ghul, the Grand Canyon of Arabia.

 I walk over from the resort to the rim of the canyon before dinner, and find a spectacular sight that is much deeper than the Grand Canyon in Arizona.
 I peer over the edge of Wadi Ghul to a small abandoned village barely visible almost 1,000 metres below!
 The wind is terribly strong, but at least it is blowing up the canyon and over the rim, so it isn’t a safety hazard.
 I find taking photos of the canyon in the late afternoon very challenging, and resort to bracketed photos and HDR settings.

 Jebel Shams Resort has pretty basic accommodation compared to the luxury we have had so far on the tour.
 I keep the electric heater going in my room, since at this elevation, it gets very cold at night.
 The Internet connection is down, so I use my time this evening to catch up on my journal and tag my photos with locations and titles.